Clinical Biochemistry Department

 To advance the science and practice of clinical chemistry and laboratory through quality leadership and innovation excellence in professional training, standard of patient care, research, improved communication and understanding of disease through training courses, workshops, To prepare competent graduates with outstanding capabilities which help them understand the biochemical basics of biological processes inside the human body, both in sickness and disease, and to pursue scientific research in all medical domains.

-During the study, students must be able to demonstrate competence in preparing and interpreting a variety of clinical specimens, including appropriate documentation which may include working with laboratory information systems.
-Students must also exhibit appropriate behaviors with respect to interpersonal relationships, dependability, integrity and professionalism.
+During the study, students should be able to demonstrate competence in preparing and interpreting a variety of clinical specimens, including appropriate documentation which may include working with laboratory information systems.
+Students should also exhibit appropriate behaviors with respect to interpersonal relationships, dependability, integrity and professionalism.

 Students will have met the objectives of the Clinical courses by demonstrating competence in:

 -Conducting themselves in accordance with laboratory policies and procedures at each clinical site.

 -Accountability for accurate, independent pre-resulting interpretation for a variety of clinical specimens and the responsibility for professional behavior of a practicing.

 -Participation in staff review of procedures with Medical Laboratory Scientists and Laboratory Directors.

 -Participation in laboratory organization, including manual and/or computerized record keeping and reporting systems, quality control and quality assurance procedures.